rmsk2/moreorless/readme.md

 to which the 32 byte block is mapped when brought into view by the MMU and the third byte contains the 8K block number which can be written directly into the corresponding MMU register.

 On an unexpanded system 384 KB (48 8 KB blocks) of RAM are managed by `moreorless`.
-There would be an additional 64 KB (eight 8 KB blocks) available which have been excluded as a reserve for future extensions.
+There are an additional 64 KB (eight 8 KB blocks) available which are used for the `xsave` feature.
+Maybe they will also be used for future extensions.
 When a RAM expansion cartridge is present the memory available to `moreorless` is increased to 640 KB.
 If you run out of memory (for instance during a copy or paste operation) `moreorless` is shut down orderly and gives you the choice to save the current state of the document in the file `mless~`.

 ## Changing the key bindings